A Semi-Automated Computational Approach for Infrared Dark Cloud Localization: A Catalog of Infrared Dark Clouds: Search Method

 \subsection{Overview of Procedure}

-We implemented our procedure in Python3, and have uploaded the code to a GitHub repository\footnote{https://github.com/jyopari/IRDC}.
-Our code makes use of the \verb|Astropy(3.1.2)|\footnote{https://www.astropy.org/}, \verb|Pillow(5.2.0)|\footnote{https://pillow.readthedocs.io/en/5.2.x/index.html}, \verb|OpenCV(3.4.2.17)|\footnote{https://opencv.org/}, and \verb|Tensorflow(2.0.0a0)|\footnote{https://www.tensorflow.org/} libraries.
+We implemented our procedure in Python3, and have uploaded the code to a GitHub repository\footnote{\url{https://github.com/jyopari/IRDC}}.
+Our code makes use of the \verb|Astropy(3.1.2)|\footnote{\url{https://www.astropy.org/}}, \verb|Pillow(5.2.0)|\footnote{\url{https://pillow.readthedocs.io/en/5.2.x/index.html}}, \verb|OpenCV(3.4.2.17)|\footnote{\url{https://opencv.org/}}, and \verb|Tensorflow(2.0.0a0)|\footnote{\url{https://www.tensorflow.org/}} libraries.
 The first steps of our procedure were to apply image filtering techniques and contouring finding in order to locate all the closed figures in the mosaic.
 We obtained the bounding boxes of the figures and evaluated which ones should be kept based on their characteristics.
-Finally, the remaining bounding boxes were then sent to two classifiers which provided the final classification and determined whether or not each figure is an IRDC.
+Finally, the remaining bounding boxes were then sent to a classifier which provided the final classification and determined whether or not each figure is an IRDC.
 We describe these steps in more detail below.